 - 1. Entity name, website address, and physical address; - 2.
 The identity of all owners, principal investigators, project managers, and Senior/Key Personnel who are a party to any Foreign Government-Sponsored Talent Recruitment Program of a foreign country of risk (i.e., China, Iran, North Korea, and Russia); - 3.
 The existence of any joint venture or subsidiary that is based in, funded by, or has a foreign affiliation with any foreign country of risk, including the People's Republic of China; - 4.
 Any current or pending contractual or financial obligation or other agreement specific to a business arrangement, or joint venture-like arrangement with an enterprise owned by a foreign state or any foreign entity; - 5.
-Percentage, if any, that the proposed recipient or subrecipient has foreign ownership or control; - Percentage, if any, that the proposed recipient or subrecipient is wholly or partially owned, directly or indirectly, by an entity in a foreign country of risk; - 7.
-Percentage, if any, of venture capital or institutional investment by an entity that has a general partner or individual holding a leadership role in such entity who has a foreign affiliation with any foreign country of risk;
+Percentage, if any, that the proposed recipient or subrecipient has foreign ownership or control; - 6.
+Percentage, if any, that the proposed recipient or subrecipient is wholly or partially owned, directly or indirectly, by an entity in a foreign country of risk; - Percentage, if any, of venture capital or institutional investment by an entity that has a general partner or individual holding a leadership role in such entity who has a foreign affiliation with any foreign country of risk; - Any technology licensing or intellectual property sales to a foreign country of risk, during the 5-year period preceding submission of the proposal; - 9.
+Any foreign equipment that will be used on the project: - a.
+Coded equipment where the source code is written in a foreign country of risk. - b.
+Equipment from a foreign country of risk that will be connected to the internet or other remote communication system. - c.
+Any companies from a foreign country of risk that will have physical or remote access to any part of the equipment used on the project after delivery. - 10.
+Any foreign business entity, offshore entity, or entity outside the United States related to the proposed recipient or subrecipient; - 11.
+Complete list of all directors (and board observers), including their full name, citizenship and shareholder affiliation, date of appointment, duration of term, as well as a description of observer rights as applicable;